mustafaersoyer/repl/apps/docs/docs/editor/theme.md

 # Theme

-The theme tab allows you to customize the look of your typebot.
+The theme tab allows you to customize the look of your bot.

 ## Custom CSS